MPs demand economic forecast alongside Kwarteng’s mini-budget

 The Tory chairman of the Treasury Committee said such data is needed to ‘provide reassurance and confidence to international markets and investors’.

-MPs have demanded that an economic forecast from the UK’s fiscal watchdog is published alongside Chancellor Kwasi Kwarteng’s mini-budget.
+MPs have demanded that an independent forecast of the UK’s economic outlook is published alongside Chancellor Kwasi Kwarteng’s mini-budget.

 The Conservative chairman of the Commons Treasury Committee, Mel Stride, said data from the independent Office for Budget Responsibility (OBR) is vital to “provide reassurance and confidence to international markets and investors”.

-In Friday’s so-called fiscal event, Mr Kwarteng is set to unveil Liz Truss’s plans for vast tax cuts aimed at tackling the cost-of-living crisis and boosting growth.
+But the Treasury is refusing to release such a forecast alongside Friday’s so-called fiscal event, in which Mr Kwarteng is set to unveil Liz Truss’s plans for vast tax cuts and details of the energy price cap, aimed at tackling the cost-of-living crisis and boosting growth.

 Investors will be eager to find out details of the cost of the plans, which include reversing the national insurance hike and cancelling the planned rise in corporation tax.